Ledzz/gridfinity-generator/README.md

 - [ ] Save / load
 - [ ] Versioning / what's new
 - [ ] Pretty README and Github page

+# Known bugs
+- [ ] Plate size name not saved
+- [x] No magnet holes for lite baseplate